 Airy, Airier, Aerogel.
 Aerogels are delicate solids, which contain almost entirely air-filled pores.
 Until now, the practical application of aerogels has been limited by brittleness.
 However, this may now change.

-journal , Japanese scientists have now developed highly elastic aerogels that can be easily processed and can also be produced cost-effectively.
+In the journal Angewandte Chemie, Japanese scientists have now developed highly elastic aerogels that can be easily processed and can also be produced cost-effectively.
 Their success depends on a doubly cross-linked organic-inorganic network structure with modifiable network density.
-Angewandte Chemie

 Aerogels can be composed of a wide range of materials; however, these materials are brittle making it almost impossible to perform drilling, cutting, or milling processes.
 Moreover, the drying process required by aerogels is generally very costly.

 In the research team, headed by Kazuyoshi Kanamori and Kazuki Nakanishi, at Kyoto University (Japan), Guoqing Zu has now created a novel class of extraordinarily elastic aerogels.
 The team’s materials are based on vinylmethyldimethoxysilane and vinyldimethylmethoxysilane - monomers that are initially connected into polymer chains by a radical polymerization through the double bonds in their vinyl groups.
 Within the polymer chains, there are organosilicon side chains (silanes), which – based on the monomer – possess one or two methoxy groups (–OCH3) on the silicon atom.